SX-Aurora/SX-Aurora.github.io/_posts/2019-03-30-Testing-LLVM-VE-RV-update.md

 clang repositories are huge and the build requires a lot of disk space.
 A shallow clone (see step 2, below) will save some disk space.

-Connecton to the internet and/or appropriate proxy setup.
+Connection to the internet and/or appropriate proxy setup.
 For *git* and *wget* you'd need to set up the *http_proxy* and *ftp_proxy* environment variables.